Using an Incentive Spirometer

 The exercises include doing a deep-breathing exercise using a device called an incentive spirometer.

-Before you start this exercise, place the noseclip on your nose, if one is provided.
-This causes you to breathe in through your mouth and not your nose.
+To do these exercises, you will breathe in through your mouth and not your nose.
 The incentive spirometer only works correctly if you breathe in through your mouth.

 Relax and breathe out.

 Step 2.
 Place your lips tightly around the mouthpiece.

 Make sure the device is upright and not tilted.

 Step 3.
 Inhale as much air as you can through the mouthpiece (don't breath through your nose).

 Hold your breath long enough to keep the balls or disk raised for at least